 You will need to fill out an application form and provide original documents to verify your age, your identity and your lawful non-citizen status.

 Requesting a support letter from UBIS: you can send an e-mail to email@example.com.
 In your e-mail be sure to include your full name and the UB department that you are in.
-You can also make a request in person during our office hours by filling out a request form.
-Once we receive the e-mail or the request form, it will take about one week to review your file and issue the letter.
+Once we receive the e-mail, it will take about one week to review your file and issue the letter.
 Once the letter is ready you will receive an e-mail notification to pick it up.

 The information contained on this web page is provided as a service to the international faculty, researchers, staff, employees and administrators of University at Buffalo, and does not constitute legal advice on any immigration, tax, or other matter.
 We try to provide useful information, but we make no claims, promises or guarantees about the accuracy, completeness, or adequacy of the information contained in or linked to this web site or any associated site.
 As legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing provided herein should be used as a substitute for the advice of competent counsel.
 Neither the University at Buffalo nor the Office of UB Immigration Services is responsible for any errors or omissions contained on this web page, or for the results obtained from the use of this information.